ranaroussi/yfinance/.github/ISSUE_TEMPLATE/bug_report.md

 Delete this default message (all of it) and submit your bug report here, providing the following as best you can:

 - Simple code that reproduces your problem, that we can copy-paste-run
-- Exception message with full traceback
+- Exception message with full traceback, or proof `yfinance` returning bad data
 - `yfinance` version and Python version
 - Operating system type